-The right to rectification – Under Article 16 of the GDPR, individuals have the right to have inaccurate or incomplete personal data rectified.
+The right to rectification – Under Article 16 of the UK GDPR, individuals have the right to have inaccurate or incomplete personal data rectified.
 Derbyshire Constabulary can refuse this request where the data is necessary and proportionate or relates to ‘relevant personal data’ i.e. to avoid obstructing an official or legal inquiry, investigation or procedure, or to avoid prejudicing the prevention, detection, investigation or prosecution of criminal offences or the execution of criminal penalties, as detailed above.

 The request must be processed within one month, or three months in complex cases.
 Where a request is refused the individual must be notified and where no action is taken individuals have the right to be informed of how to seek a judicial remedy.

-The right to erasure – Under Article 17 of the GDPR, individuals have the right to have personal data erased and to prevent processing in specific circumstances:
+The right to erasure – Under Article 17 of the UK GDPR, individuals have the right to have personal data erased and to prevent processing in specific circumstances:

 Where the personal data is no longer necessary in relation to the purpose for which it was originally collected/processed